cbillowes/curious-programmer-copernicium/resume/2006-globres.md

   os: windows
   tech:
     - C#
-    - VB.NET
     - SQL
     - Visual Source Safe
-  summary: I was responsible for developing, enhancing and supporting the internal Global Hotel Reservation web application.
 ---

-I was responsible for developing, enhancing and supporting the internal Global Hotel Reservation web application.
+I was responsible for developing, enhancing and supporting the internal Global Hotel Reservation web application used by in-house agents.
+I liaised with them to develop rich features that would save them time and optimize their workflow.